 10.1.
 This policy will be reviewed annually or as required by changes in external regulations.
-Changes to it will be reviewed by the School's Executive Committee and ratified by the Board of Governors.
+Changes to it will be ratified by the Board of Governors.

-Appendix: Procedures for Authorising Period of Absence
+Appendix: Procedures for Authorising Periods of Absence: Bath Spa University and Birmingham Newman University Programmes